privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 # State Proof

 The state proof helps EVM proof to check all the random read-write access records are valid, through grouping them by their unique index first, and then sorting them by order of access.
-We call the order of access `ReadWriteCounter`, which counts the number of access records and also serves as an unique identifier for a record.
+We call the order of access `ReadWriteCounter`, which counts the number of access records and also serves as a unique identifier for a record.
 When state proof is generated, the `BusMapping` is also produced and will be shared to EVM proof as a lookup table.

 ## Random Read-Write Data